Azure/data-api-builder/docs/authentication.md

 ## Roles Selection

-Once a request has been authenticated via any of the available options, the roles defined in the token will be used to help determine how permission rules will be applied to [authorize](./authorization.md) the request.
-Any authenticated request will be automatically assigned to the `authenticated` role, unless a user role is requested to be used, as described in the [Authorization](./authentication.md) document.
+Once a request has been authenticated via any of the available options, the roles defined in the token will be used to help determine how permission rules will be evaluated to [authorize](./authorization.md) the request.
+Any authenticated request will be automatically assigned to the `authenticated` system role, unless a user role is requested to be used, as described in the [Authorization](./authentication.md) document.

 ## Anonymous Requests